shuichiro-endo/writeup/hackmyvm/logan/README.md

 I have uploaded some files.
 But, I could not find the files from the website.
 - Logs
 ![](./img/web_06.png)
-There was no clearlogs.php file on the website.
-There was no backup files (clearlogs.php.bak, and so on) too.
+There was neither clearlogs.php file nor backup files (clearlogs.php.bak, and so on) on the website.
 - Payments
 ![](./img/web_07.png)
 I found that there was some files (01, 02, 03) on the website.